leafsphp/docs/src/modules/http/index.md

 This interface allows you to manage headers in your application.
 [Read the docs](/modules/http/headers)

+## Cache

+This interface allows you to manage http cache in your app.
+[Read the docs](/modules/http/cache)

 ## Session (module)

 This module allows you to manage session in your application.
 [Read the docs](/modules/session/)